"How does one fashion a book of resistance, a book of truth in an empire

-In the excerpts of the Exegesis reworked into the "Tractates Crytptica Scriptura" that close the novel VALIS, Dick expresses the MIT computer scientist Edward Fredkin's view that the universe is composed of information.
+In the excerpts of the Exegesis reworked into the "Tractates Crytptica Scriptura" that closes the novel VALIS, Dick expresses the MIT computer scientist Edward Fredkin's view that the universe is composed of information.
 The world we experience is a hologram, "a hypostasis of information" that we, as nodes in the true Mind, process.
 "We hypostasize information into objects.
 Rearrangement of objects is change in the content of information.
 This is the language we have lost the ability to read."
 With this Adamic code scrambled, both ourselves and the world as we know it is "occluded," cut off from the brimming "Matrix" of cosmic information.

 "Instead, we are under the sway of the "Black Iron Prison," Dick's terms for the demiurgic worldly forces of political tyranny and oppressive social control.